rodrigorosalesa/Tennis-Big-Three/README.md

 - _Event 500_: 11 tournaments per year.
 Winner gets 500 ATP points.
 - _Event 250_: 42 tournaments per year.
 Winner gets 250 ATP points.

-On average a player outside the top 100 of the world plays around 20 – 30 tournaments in a year, as a player starts earning more points and move up the rankings they can be more selective on which tournaments to play; a player inside the top 20 only plays on average 15 – 20 tournaments to be on a good shape and get the best results in the important tournaments of the year.
+On average a player outside the top 100 of the world plays around 20 – 30 tournaments in a year, as players start earning more points and move up the rankings they can be more selective on which tournaments to play; a player inside the top 20 only plays on average 15 – 20 tournaments to be on good shape and get the best results in the important tournaments of the year.

 Here below we can see a line graph that represents the breakdown of the titles of the Big Three during their careers.